Faculty Resources (LibGuide)

 Student Referrals in the left menu.

-For students who missed an exam, are taking an online exam or have special needs for testing, the LRC provides accommodations.
-Faculty can direct these requests to LRC staff and they will proctor the exam for a student or class based on the requirements set by the instructor.
+The LRC provides testing accommodations for students who missed an exam, are taking an online exam or have special needs for testing.
+Faculty can direct these requests to LRC staff by completing the